-Saint Therese was a hope and a dream for a group of Byzantine Catholics in St. Petersburg.
-For some time they worshiped in other places but finally their prayers were answered.
+Saint Therese Church was a hope and a dream for a group of Byzantine Catholics in St. Petersburg.
+For some time they worshiped in other places, but finally their prayers were answered.
 On December 20, 1964, they sang the first Divine Liturgy as a parish with their own home.
 At first they worshipped in what became the parish house; Father John Puskar was the first priest.
 Over a period of time, the parish grew and another building was constructed in 1973 which served as the church.
 Father Robert Ference was the priest at that time and the parish drew in new members.

 What People Say about St. Therese:

-This parish has felt like a family to me-it is small and warm and the Divine Liturgy surrounds one with a sense of stability and the nearness of the love of God.
-The liturgy is celebrated with great seriousness and the voice of the cantor, John Magulick, lifts one away from earthly concerns to contemplation of the eternal.
+This parish has felt like a family to me; it is small and warm.The Divine Liturgy surrounds one with a sense of stability and the nearness of the love of God.
+The Liturgy is celebrated with great seriousness.
+The voice of the cantor, John Magulick, lifts one away from earthly concerns to contemplation of the eternal.
 Thank you St. Therese!